-March for Science is a worldwide series of rallies and events scheduled for 22 April 2017.
+March for Science witnessed a worldwide series of rallies and events on 22 April 2017.

-Coinciding with Earth Day, March for Science rallies are set to take place across the United States and many countries, including Australia.
+Coinciding with Earth Day, March for Science rallies took place across the United States and many countries, including Australia.

 - Why we’re marching for science – video from March for Science Australia